jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 Second, we calculate a version of the data where non-detects are replaced by half the value of the detection limit.
-However, we plan to use the LOG of *E. coli* counts in Gamma GLM models, which require response variables to be strictly positive.
+However, we plan to use the LOG of fecal coliform counts in Gamma GLM models, which require response variables to be strictly positive.
 The most common Reporting Limit in these data is `RL == 2`.
 Half of that is 1.0, and `log(1.0) == 0`.
 Consequently, we replace all values 1.0 with 1.1, as